Skip to main content Skip to navigation

 Qualifications

-MSc in International Relations, IE School of Global and Public Affairs, Spain
+MSc, International Relations, IE School of Global and Public Affairs, Top Ten of Class, Spain (oct.
+2019 - jul.
+2020)

 Profile

-My research interests are currently situated in the overlap between Comparative Political Economy and European studies.
-I am particularly interested in the integration and management of multiple capitalisms under the Euro, given the context of an incomplete political and economic union and the rise of challenges like increased levels of socioeconomic inequality.
+My research interests are currently situated in the overlap between Comparative Political Economy and European studies, specifically in the increasingly consolidated field of European Political Economy.
+I am particularly interested in the integration and governance of multiple capitalisms under the Euro, given the context of an incomplete political and economic union, and the rise of challenges like increased levels of socioeconomic inequality, growing public debts, and the need for investment to tackle the climate crisis.

 Research interests